 If you’re considering laser skin resurfacing to rejuvenate your skin and minimize the appearance of fine lines, uneven texture, or scars, you’re not alone.
 Laser resurfacing treatments have become popular with people who want to improve the overall tone and texture of their skin.
 The Boston Center for Facial Rejuvenation offers CO2 laser resurfacing using the Lumenis AcuPulse™.
-Learn more about what CO2 laser resurfacing can do for you, then book your consultation with Dr. Catherine DiGiorgio at BCFFR in Boston, MA, today.
+Learn more about what CO2 laser resurfacing can do for you, then book your consultation with Dr. Catherine DiGiorgio in Brookline, MA or Boston, MA, today.

 What Is Laser Resurfacing?

 Laser resurfacing uses beams of light energy to renew and improve the skin.
 Different types of laser skin resurfacing treatments are available.
 The different options vary in terms of depth and the areas they target.
 Lasers are extremely versatile and effective for treating various cosmetic skin concerns.

 AcuPulse is a CO2 laser treatment system that offers 11 treatment options.
 During skin resurfacing with AcuPulse, the laser can go deep to help minimize the appearance of severe creases and lines, or it can be gentler, treating more superficial lines, discoloration, and other minor skin imperfections.

 Dr. DiGiorgio will customize the AcuPulse treatment system based on your specific needs, including your skin type and the area you’d like to treat.

 Are You a Candidate for CO2 Laser Resurfacing?

 You might be a good candidate for CO2 laser resurfacing if you have:

 - Visible sun damage